XL Bully ban in Scotland: What does the announcement mean for me?

 On Thursday 18 January 2024, the Scottish Government confirmed that it would replicate the XL Bully ban, which has already been implemented in England and Wales.

-The XL Bully ban in England and Wales was introduced after a in 2023.
-Following these attacks, and an increase in incidents and fatalities involving the breed, the
+The XL Bully ban in England and Wales was introduced after a series of serious dog attacks in 2023.
+Following these attacks, which came on top of an increase in incidents and fatalities involving the breed, the Government in England and Wales added XL Bully breeds to the list of dogs banned under the Dangerous Dogs Act 1991.
+In January 2024, the Scottish Government announced they would replicate this legislation and ban XL Bully dogs in Scotland.

 Just like the ban in England and Wales, the changes will come into force in two stages to help XL Bully owners adapt.
-The announcement on 18 January stated that the first stage will take effect on 23 February 2024, and the second on 31 July.
+The announcement on 18 January stated that the first stage would take effect on 23 February, and the second on 31 July.

 Naturally, there have been many questions from owners in Scotland.
 Here are our most-asked questions following the XL Bully ban announcement in Scotland.